-HO Structure Kit CORNERSTONE 3 STALL MODERN ROUNDHOUSE 933-2900
+HO Structure Kit MODERN ROUNDHOUSE ADD ON STALLS 933-2901

-Thanks for purchasing this Cornerstone Series® kit.
+Thanks for purchasing this Cornerstone Series[®] kit.
 Please study the instructions and drawings before starting.
 All parts are styrene plastic, so use compatible glue and paint to assemble your model.
+Please Note: This kit is designed to enlarge the Modern Roundhouse #933-2900, sold separately, and it does not include side walls.
+Parts for three interior stalls are provided; additional kits may be combined to build a larger roundhouse up to a full-circle.

 From the early 1920s on, railroads began designing and buying more powerful, taller, heavier and longer steam locos.
 Engineers had to consider if their proposals would fit existing roundhouses and turntables.
 If not, the railroad might modify the design, or opt to rebuild or replace structures.
 As a result, new engines were often just the first step in a larger modernization program.
 Built to meet specific operating conditions, big power was typically operated on only one or two divisions.
-Since fewer facilities had to be modified, expenses could be kept down
+Since fewer facilities had to be modified, expenses could be kept down.